 Or At Least Get Rid Of Those Stupid Login Screens

 Want to save some money and make your guests happier?
 Get rid of that stupid login system you’re using.
 You know, the one that forces people to enter unique usernames and passwords before they can access anything.
 The damn things rarely work properly, and just get in the way of whatever your customers are trying to do.

 Most of them try to redirect to the login screen whenever someone tries to access a web page, for instance — but they can’t handle apps, or secure web sites, so guests just sit there angrily staring at their phone as it fails to connect.

 Systems with a time limit are even more infuriating, as anything that tries to sync overnight will now fail.
-And if people would like to use a gadget that can’t show a web page — like a Chromecast to watch their favourite shows on the hotel TV — well, they can forget about that entirely.
+And if people would like to use a gadget that can’t show a web page, well, they can forget about that entirely.

 Seriously, just get rid of those stupid screens, whether you’re charging for access or not.